ZS-Yang-TW/ZS-Yang-TW/README.md

 ### 後端 Backend
 - Expertise in: Python
 - Experienced with C, Node.js

-- Mastery of Django, Django REST Framework
+- Familiar with Django, Django REST Framework
 - Experienced with Django Channels, drf-spectacular

-### 前端 Frontend
-- Proficient in: HTML, CSS, JavaScript
-- Learning: React, Next.js

 ### 資料庫 Databases
 - Experienced with PostgreSQL, Redis